isakhammer/workbox/README.md

 ```
 alias workbox="bash {$PATH_TO_WORKBOX_REPO}/run_workbox.sh"
 ```
-Now, go into in to any latex workspace folder and run the bash alias `workspace`.
+Now, go into in to any folder and run the bash alias `workspace`.
 The command will now create a docker container which the volume of latex workspace folder is mounted to the container path `/root/code`.
 Similarly, the cloned workbox repo volume is mounted to the container path `/root/workbox`.

-This makes is possible to edit any document and still use shortcuts to edit the configs ([here](https://github.com/isakhammer/workbox/tree/master/config)) and more inside the same container.
+Now you are free to run most julia scripts, python scripts and write/compile latex documents.

 ## Example of Latex Compilation